neccdao/gitbook/nusd.md

 `Total collateral supplied in USD value / Total NDOL minted`

-NDOL can be staked for a portion of the protocol fees distributed in the form of NECC tokens.
+NDOL can be staked for a portion of the protocol fees distributed in the form of staked NECC tokens.